 Tips for Investing

 - Investing in esports is risky, but that doesn’t mean you shouldn’t explore the activity.
 Nor does it mean you should ignore the warning signs.
 A financial advisor can help you avoid pitfalls and spot opportunities.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool can help you find a financial professional in your area, within minutes, to help you weigh these questions.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Let’s be clear: speculation can be very good for a portfolio.
 The question is how to speculate and when – or if – you should do so.
 With SmartAsset’s asset allocation guide, you can learn how to start thinking about the role that riskier investments should play in your portfolio … both now and in the future.